Shaswat-qm-researcher/CFD-ANN-PSO-Net/README.md

 ## License

+This project is released under the [MIT License](LICENSE).
-This project is provided for educational and research purposes.
-Commercial use requires appropriate software licensing for ANSYS products.
+It is provided primarily for **educational and research purposes**.
 Users are responsible for validating results against experimental data for their specific applications.

+ **Commercial use requires appropriate software licensing for ANSYS products.**

+If you use this code or framework in your research, **please provide proper citation** to acknowledge the author and repository.
+Citation helps support further development and ensures credit is given to the original work.

 ## Citation